trek-view/gopro2frames/docs/LOGIC.md

 https://github.com/trek-view/basecamp/blob/master/_posts/2021-10-21-adding-a-custom-nadir-to-360-video-photo.md

-Note, nadir only needs to be converted to equirectangular and resized once (as all frames have same dimensions so output can be overlaid over each)
+Note, nadir only needs to be converted to equirectangular and resized once (as all frames have same dimensions so output can be overlaid over each).

 ### Step 9: Write additional metadata to photo